Thursday, December 15, 2016

 This was not a great movie by any means (in fact, it's pretty bad), but when it gets to the end, it really turns into a steaming pile of crap.
 But I'll come back to that when we get there.
 The entire movie is about consumerism and buying your kid's love and affection.
 It "tries" to teach you a lesson, but I don't think it succeeds.

 The movie quickly establishes that Howard is a workaholic and often misses his son's events.
 After he misses his son's karate tournament and how upset little Jamie (Jake Lloyd) is, he tells him he will give him anything he wants to make it up to him and Jamie tells him he wants a Turbo Man.
 (It's like a Power Ranger?
 I guess?)
 Jake Lloyd is so bad in this and I'm confused how George Lucas picked him to play young Anakin.
 Maybe he became a better actor when he made that movie?
-I would have no idea as I've never seen thats movie.
+I would have no idea as I've never seen that movie.
 But something tells me that's not the case.
 In Jingle All The Way, most of the time he looks like he's reciting his lines and it is not natural at all.
 I know he was only seven or so, but there are better six year old actors out there!
-There has to be ones better than him!
 He is just atrocious.
 Luckily he's not in the movie too much.

-Howard goes to pick up the toy the next day, which happens to be Christmas Eve and this upsets his wife, Liz (Rita Wilson) that he's going out, but Howard promises her and his son that he will make it to the Christmas parade.
+Howard goes to pick up the toy the next day, which happens to be Christmas Eve and this upsets his wife, Liz (Rita Wilson, that he's going out, but Howard promises her and his son that he will make it to the Christmas parade.
 He goes to a toy store that hasn't quite opened yet and there are a bunch of people also waiting to get in.
 He meets a postal worker, Myron.
 He's played by Sinbad and is not funny at all, but he's trying to be.
 All he does it rant about nonsensical things.
 He's also trying to get a Turbo Man for his kid.
 When the store opens, everyone rushes in and tramples over a store employee like it's Black Friday.
 The shelves where Turbo Man is supposed to be are all empty.
 The only toy they have is Booster, who is Turbo's pet tiger and apparently nobody wants that toy.
-Howard asks an employee if they have any more Turbo Man dolls and the guy just laughs in his face and basically says, "Good luck finding one on Christmas Eve"!
+Howard asks an employee if they have any more Turbo Man dolls and the guy just laughs in his face and basically says, "Good luck finding one on Christmas Eve!"
 I guess Howard or Myron didn't realize they were looking for the Tickle Me Elmo of that year.
 (Ironically, Tickle Me Elmo was THE hot toy of 1996).
 And if you didn't know what year this movie takes place in, Arnold wears an Atlanta 1996 shirt.

 We get a montage of Howard going to a bunch of shops looking for the Turbo Man, but coming up short.
 This movie takes place in Minneapolis and I was thinking, Why doesn't he just go to the Mall of America?
 Which he eventually does.
 I guess I can't blame him for avoiding it as long as he could because the Mall of America is the last place you want to go to on Christmas Eve, or anytime near Christmas for that matter.
 I've been to Minneapolis and the Mall of America a few times so it was cool seeing familiar sites.
 At a toy store in the MoA, there is one Turbo Man left and there will be a lottery to determine who gets it.
 (And they will be paying double the original price!)
 Each person will get a rubber bouncy ball with a number on it and whichever number is called is the winner.
 The only problem is, there are more people than there are numbered balls so an employee just tosses them up in the air and it's every man for himself.
 Myron also happens to be there (he and Howard keep running into each other) and the two of them fight over a ball.
 Howard chases it through the mall where it goes through Legoland (I've been there!) and it bounces down and lands in a kid's stroller (and this kid looked way too old to be in a stroller) and she takes it with her through an indoor playground and ends up in a ball pit.
 Howard follows her through all the obstacles.
 They had to have build a bigger one for Arnold because there is no way Arnold friggin' Schwarzenegger could have fit through those!
 I have been on those kiddie playthings with my nieces and I have trouble fitting through those and I am no six foot tall bodybuilder!
 The kid puts it in her mouth (eww) and Howard is beat up by a bunch of mothers who call him a pervert.
 Yeah, the movie went there!